Let’s Talk Claim Your Free Profile

 What Is OCD?

 Obsessive-Compulsive Disorder (OCD) is a mental health condition where unwanted thoughts (obsessions) trigger repetitive behaviors or rituals (compulsions) in an attempt to reduce anxiety.
-It’s not about being “neat” or “organized” it’s about feeling trapped by thoughts or fears that won’t go away.
-Obsessions may include:
+OCD is not simply about being “neat” or “organized” — it’s about feeling trapped by fears and urges that won’t go away.
+While it can feel overwhelming, many people find relief through therapy, medication, and supportive care.

 What Do Compulsions Actually Look Like?